derollins/playNano/README.md

 - For .h5-jpk, .asd and other multi-frame formats, a single file is loaded.
 For formats like .jpk or .spm, provide a folder containing the frame files.

-## Example Notebooks

-- `notebooks/playnano_demo_notebook.ipynb`: step‑by‑step demo of loading, processing, analysing, and exporting time-series AFM data with playNano.

-Install playNano using `pip install .[notebooks]` to include the `jupyter` dependency.

 ## 🧩 Dependencies

-Requires Python 3.10, 3.11 or 3.12.

 This project requires the following Python packages: